Akeldamaa/Akeldamaa/README.md

 <p align="center">
   <b>👀 About Me</b><br>
   I'm passionate about machine learning and its endless possibilities.
-Currently exploring the world of TensorFlow and mastering Java for AI development.
+Currently exploring the world of TensorFlow and mastering Python for AI development.
   <br><br>
   <b>💡 Looking to Collaborate</b><br>
   I'm open to collaborating on exciting projects where I can contribute my skills and learn from others.